k8ssandra/k8ssandra/docs/content/en/tasks/troubleshoot/_index.md

 If you're using Google Cloud Storage for your backups, you do not need to include the region setting in a values YAML.
 {{% /alert %}}

-## Medusa backup/restore connection to Amazon S3 bucket fails - check credentials
+## Incorrect credentials are configured for backups

-If the Medusa log reports an authentication error, check that you provided the correct S3 credentials in the `aws_access_key_id` and `aws_secret_access_key` settings.
+If the Medusa log reports an authentication error, check that you provided the correct credentials.
+For example, with Amazon S3 buckets, check the credentials in the configured `aws_access_key_id` and `aws_secret_access_key` settings.

 For example, `my-medusa-bucket-key.yaml` contains: